Royal Microscopical Society: Membership

 RMS members come from a wide range of backgrounds within the biological and physical sciences, covering all areas of microscopy and cytometry.

 After three years of continuous Ordinary Membership, members are invited to become a Fellow of the Society after a set number of criteria have been met, which allows for individuals to benefit from voting and election rights as well as the use of the post-nominal letters FRMS after their names.

 Honorary Fellows

-The Society's By-Laws previously limited the number of Honorary Fellowships to a maximum of 65 at any one time.
+The Society's by-laws previously limited the number of Honorary Fellowships to a maximum of 65 at any one time.
 However, a proposal to enable new Fellowships to be awarded beyond this figure was approved at the 2019 AGM, and subsequently by the Privy Council.

+Trustees

+The Society has 23 Trustees including: Professor Maddy Parsons, a Professor of Cell Biology in the Randall Centre for Cell & Molecular Biophysics at King's College London, Professor Michelle Peckham, President of the Society from 2016-2019 and Peter J. O'Toole, current President of the Society (from 2023).

+Presidents

+The current President is Peter J. O'Toole.

+The Society had a number of eminent scientists as President since its founding in 1839.
+Notable former Presidents include:.